danReynolds/SummonerExpert/README.md

 # Summoner Expert

 Summoner Expert allows you to ask text and voice commands about League of Legends using the APIs provided by Champion.gg and Riot.
-It works on multiple platforms currently supporting:
+It works on multiple platforms and currently supports:

 Facebook: Send a message to https://www.facebook.com/summonerExpert